broadinstitute/cromwhelm/WDSPostgresAzureMinikube/README.md

 3. First (even though this is not the first step, or maybe it is if you already have `minikube` running locally), run `kubectl config use-context minikube`.
 Ensure that you are assigned locally to the right k8s context so that you do not push updates to any other k8s cluster.

-4. Then, make whatever changes you'd like in `wds-azure-helm` (to also note, make sure `terra-batch-libchart` is nested within the `charts/` subdirectory -- `wds-azure-helm` uses it as a dependency)
+4. Then, make whatever changes you'd like in `wds-azure-helm`

 5. After making your changes, bump the semantic version in the `wds-azure-helm/Chart.yaml` to make sure your new chart is unique.